Afrikaners

 Encouraged by the success of this experiment, the company extended free passage from 1685 to 1707 for Dutch families wishing to settle at the Cape.
 In 1688, it sponsored the settlement of 200 French Huguenot refugees forced into exile by the Edict of Fontainebleau.
 The terms under which the Huguenots agreed to immigrate were the same as those offered to other VOC subjects, including free passage and the requisite farm equipment on credit.
 Prior attempts at cultivating vineyards or exploiting olive groves for fruit had been unsuccessful, and it was hoped that Huguenot colonists accustomed to Mediterranean agriculture could succeed where the Dutch had failed.
 They were augmented by VOC soldiers returning from Asia, predominantly Germans channelled into Amsterdam by the company's extensive recruitment network and thence overseas.
 Despite their diverse nationalities, the colonists used a common language and adopted similar attitudes towards politics.
 The attributes they shared served as a basis for the evolution of Afrikaner identity and consciousness.

-In the twentieth century, Afrikaner nationalism took the form of political parties and closed societies, such as the Broederbond.
-In 1914, the National Party was founded to promote Afrikaner interests.
-It gained power by winning South Africa's 1948 general elections.
-The party was noted for implementing a harsh policy of racial segregation (apartheid) and declaring South Africa a republic in 1961.
-Following decades of domestic unrest and international sanctions that resulted in bilateral and multi-party negotiations to end apartheid, South Africa held its first multiracial elections under a universal franchise in 1994.
-As a result of this election the National Party was ousted from power, and was eventually dissolved in 2005.
+In the 20th century, Afrikaner nationalism took the form of political parties and closed societies, such as the Broederbond.
+In 1914, the National Party (NP) was founded to promote Afrikaner interests.
+After winning the 1948 general election, the party implemented a harsh policy of racial segregation (apartheid) and declared South Africa a republic in 1961.
+Following decades of domestic unrest and international sanctions that resulted in bilateral and multi-party negotiations to end apartheid, South Africa held its first non-racial elections under a universal franchise in 1994.
+As a result of this election, the NP was ousted from power, and was eventually dissolved in 2005.